theorlbooth/Find-A-Pint/README.md

 The feature works by pushing in the potential friend’s ID into the users friend field and vice versa.
 However pushing this data into the usermodel caused an issue where the password would re-encrypt, meaning after a single friend request no users could log back into the site.

 To solve this issue we had to isolate where the change was occurring which eventually led to us cross comparing the initial encryption compared to the encryption after the friend request was sent.

-Once we had isolated where the problem was coming from it was an easy fix, we had to change the encryption to a on is modified as shown below:
+Once we had isolated where the problem was coming from it was an easy fix, we had to change the encryption to an is modified as shown below:

 ```